xvinay7/zone/README.md

 A location-based reminder application built with TypeScript.

-## Overview

-Zone is designed to remind users about tasks based on their location.

-Instead of reminding users only at a particular time, the application explores the idea of triggering reminders when users reach a particular place.
+## 📍 What is Zone?

+Zone is a context-aware reminder concept that helps users remember tasks when they are in the right place and situation, rather than only reminding them at a specific time.

+For example:

+> "Buy groceries on my way home."

+Instead of simply reminding the user at 6 PM, Zone explores whether the task can be completed naturally during the user's journey.

 ## Features